clydedevv/VinnieTheVig/gitbook/roadmap/product-roadmap.md

 ### Core Infrastructure

 **Database**
-- 115,000+ Polymarket markets indexed
+- Hundreds of thousands of Polymarket markets indexed
-- ~6,800 actively traded markets
+- Thousands of actively traded markets
 - Real-time synchronization with Polymarket API
 - PostgreSQL with optimized indexes